angular-ui/bootstrap/src/typeahead/docs/readme.md

-Typeahead is a AngularJS version of [Twitter Bootstrap typeahead plugin](http://twitter.github.com/bootstrap/javascript.html#typeahead).
+Typeahead is a AngularJS version of [Bootstrap v2's typeahead plugin](http://getbootstrap.com/2.3.2/javascript.html#typeahead).
-This directive can be used to quickly create elegant typeheads with any form text input.
+This directive can be used to quickly create elegant typeaheads with any form text input.

 It is very well integrated into AngularJS as it uses a subset of the [select directive](http://docs.angularjs.org/api/ng.directive:select) syntax, which is very flexible.
 Supported expressions are: